Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 20th in MLB.
+- The Rangers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Rangers have a 4.18 team ERA that ranks 16th across all MLB pitching staffs.

+- Rangers pitchers combine to give up 164 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his last outing on Tuesday against the New York Mets, the lefty went 5 1/3 scoreless innings while surrendering five hits.
+- The righty last appeared on Wednesday, July 19 against the Tampa Bay Rays, when he tossed six scoreless innings while giving up two hits.

-- The 32-year-old has amassed a 4.16 ERA and 9.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .250 to opposing hitters.
+- The 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings across 19 games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.